rotki/rotki/docs/api.rst

    :reqjson string asset: Optionally filter asset movements by asset.
 A valid asset identifier has to be provided.
 If missing, movements are not filtered by asset.
    :reqjson string action: Optionally filter asset movements by action type.
 A valid action type (deposit, withdrawals) has to be provided.
 If missing movements are not filtered by type.
    :reqjson bool only_cache: Optional.
 If this is true then the equivalent exchange/location is not queried, but only what is already in the DB is returned.
+   :reqjson bool exclude_ignored_assets: Optional.
+If this is true then the asset movements of ignored assets are not returned, defaults to ``"true"``.

    **Example Response**: